DoctorRyner/gimel/README.md

 ## How to run the examples?

+If you don't have `npm`, you'll need to install it.
+For example, you can download it from here https://nodejs.org/en/download/

 Just enter the examples folder and type `make init def`.
 Next time you can just type `make` because everything is already initialized

 ## Tools